ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 decrease the responsiveness of the shutter command.
 With the Sony A6000, a duration of 1/10\ :sup:`th` of a Second functions perfectly.

 e) Proceed to the CONFIG/TUNING -> EXTENDED TUNING screen in Mission Planner and change the CH7 OPT to “Camera Trigger”.
-This will be necessary if you intend to use your remote controls CH7 to trigger the camera in addition to having the flight controller trigger the camera.
+This will be necessary if you intend to use your remote controls CH7 to trigger the camera in addition to having the autopilot trigger the camera.

 .. image:: ../../../images/CTimage14.png
     :width: 450px